Digital Business Primer (3rd Edition)

 • Chapter 8 gives more detail on the major 4IR technologies.

-• Chapter 9 provides an array of case studies in organizational applications or experiences of digital technologies.
+• Chapter 10 provides an array of other shorter case studies in organizational applications or experiences of digital technologies.

 Part III discusses business strategy in the digital era: